The Assigned Servant: Reception

 film before the story was even finished All you had to do was to let them know the approximate day or release, and the picture was booked and the cash paid.
 This advance money often paid more than the whole cost of the production."

 Critical

-The Sydney Truth called the film "a splendid example of the art of producing a photo-play... which em braces sensational doings in early Australian days.
+The Sydney Truth called the film "a splendid example of the art of producing a photo-play... which embraces sensational doings in early Australian days.
 The gardens have been packed since it was produced, the audiences fully appreciating* the excellence of the work."